Do You Still Need a Media Relations Agency Today?

 We Are Proud To Be A Media Relations Firm

-Despite rumors of its decline, journalist relations remains a core PR skill and a critical part of what we deliver.
+Despite rumors of its decline, journalist relations remains a core PR skill and a critical part of what we deliver as a proud media relations agency.
 There are fewer traditional journalists today than a decade ago, and social media has added an enormous dimension to the equation.
 Yet, the void has to some degree been filled by bloggers and other non-traditional creators of content.
 And the journalists who remain now have the potential for greater influence due to social sharing.

-At Crenshaw Communications, we place a high premium on media relations skills and contacts, publicity results, and earned placements are still the centerpiece of most Crenshaw programs.
+At Crenshaw Communications, we place a high premium on media relations skills – contacts, publicity results, and earned placements are still the centerpiece of most Crenshaw programs.
 The point is that all media – earned, owned, and shared – should work together to create a cohesive and powerful program that drives visibility, influences opinion and spurs action.
-Take a look at our work, and let us know if you agree.
+Take a look at our work in media relations services, and let us know if you agree.